 1.2 pays out £120 (1.2 x £100)

-Remember, though, the great thing about Betfair is that it's an exchange (see our guide to betting exchanges).
-As such, Betfair are not an ordinary bookmaker - they don't set the odds.
+Remember, though, the great thing about betfair is that it's an exchange (see our guide to betting exchanges).
+As such, betfair are not an ordinary bookmaker - they don't set the odds.
 They allow bettors to choose whether to back or lay on an event, so you're effectively trying to outwit other punters.
 Great fun and very profitable if you know what you're doing.
 To help you get familiar with the exchange, they'll give you free £25 bet when you open your account.

 Percentage odds are an accurate way of showing how likely something is to happen (see below).

-You'll most likely come across percentage odds when playing at casinos.
+Asian sportsbooks such as 138 will use probability when quoting sports betting odds, but you'll most likely come across percentage odds when playing at casinos.